varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 :ref:`users_vcl` describes VCL and what it can do in great detail.

-Varnish uses a piece of shared memory to report its activity and status.
-For each HTTP request, a number of very detailed records will be appended to the log segment in this shared memory.
+Varnish uses a segment of shared memory to report and log its activities and status.
+For each HTTP request, a number of very detailed records will be appended to the log memory segment.
 Other processes can subscribe to log-records, filter them, and format them, for instance as Apache/NCSA style log records.